 Here are common variations: Slanting Brioche, Half Brioche, Pearl Brioche, Stockinette Brioche, Flat Brioche, Moss Brioche, Honeycomb Brioche, Crossed Brioche, Double Brioche, and Brioche Rib.

 Brioche Knitting History

-It has its origins as a scarf pattern from France, and it created a warm, airy fabric that is reversible with no “wrong” or “right” sides.
+It’s thought to be created in 13th-century France among textile workers who couldn’t afford wool.
+It used less expensive worsted yarns.
+It originates as a scarf pattern from France, and it created a warm, airy fabric with no wrong/right sides.

 How Do You Start Brioche Knitting?